Click a topic to learn more about the following birth control side effects:

 Birth control side effects

 Many women dislike the idea of ingesting artificial hormones or of having devices implanted in their bodies.
-Increasingly, the effects of contraceptives on women’s health are becoming more evident.
+Increasingly, the effects of hormonal birth control and other forms of contraception on women’s health and wellbeing are becoming more evident.

 Some of the side effects resulting from the use of hormonal contraceptives include:

 - nausea, vomiting